CvX/www.ruby-lang.org/en/documentation/faq/7/index.md

 A destructive method is one which alters the state of an object. `String`, `Array`, `Hash`, and others have such methods.
-Often there are two versions of a method, one with a plain name, the other with the same, but followed by `!`.
-The plain version takes a copy of the receiver, makes its change to it, and returns the copy.
-The version with the `!` modifies the receiver in place.
+Often there are two versions of a method, one with a plain name, the other with the same name, but followed by `!`.
+The plain version creates a copy of the receiver, makes its change to it, and returns the copy.
+The “bang” version (with the `!`) modifies the receiver in place.

 Beware, however, that there are a fair number of destructive methods that do not have an `!`, including assignment methods (`name=`), array assignment